-A vulnerability has been discovered in Fortinet FortiSIEM, which could allow for remote code execution.
-Successful exploitation of this vulnerability could allow for remote code execution in the context of the affected service account.
-Depending on the privileges associated with the service account an attacker could then install programs; view, change, or delete data; or create new accounts with full user rights.
-Service accounts that are configured to have fewer user rights on the system could be less impacted than those who operate with administrative user rights.
+Successful exploitation could allow for remote code execution in the context of the system.
+Depending on the privileges associated with the logged-on user, an attacker could then install programs; view, change, or delete data.
+Users whose accounts are configured to have fewer user rights on the system could be less impacted than those who operate with administrative user rights.

-THREAT INTELLIGENCE:
+THREAT INTELLIGENCE